tbdsux/magna/README.md

 ## Note:
 **This service is just made for fun and personal use.
 It is not meant to be for commercial or business purposes.**
-- This is meant to be hosted on a serverless platform.
+- This is meant to be hosted on a serverless platform (Vercel).
 You can modify it at your own if you want to host it on your own server.

 #### Developed By:
 ##### :heart: TheBoringDude